How to Teach Tarot

 :: Some cool ‘n creative Tarotcises that you can begin using with your students right away (hopefully these will inspire you!)

-Click on the Download button below.
+Click on the Download button at the bottom of this page.
 You’ll be asked for your email address but no worries – you won’t be added to any sneaky newsletter lists.
 I’m not looking to “build a list” or anything like that.
 This is simply my gift to you because I want to help more tarot readers step into the role of tarot teacher with confidence.

 Here’s to more great tarot teachers bringing the art of tarot to many more students!